 ENCCS is supporting the development of key scientific HPC software in Sweden and providing consultancy and training to adapt the software to forthcoming (pre) exascale EuroHPC systems.
 On this page you can find more information on the core software packages we are supporting – ranging from molecular dynamics and electronic structure to climate modeling and computational fluid dynamics codes.
+ENCCS is also engaged in several machine-learning projects, including with industrial and public-sector partners.

 In our work we draw on extensive individual experience in scientific computing and HPC software development which spans many programming languages, parallelization schemes and hardware architectures.
 We aim to strictly follow and train